Concordium/concordium-base/smart-contracts/docs/src/guides/setup-tools.rst

 =============================
 Install tools for development
 =============================
-Before we can start developing smart contracts, we need to install and setup a environment.
+Before we can start developing smart contracts, we need to setup an environment.

 Rust and Cargo
 ==============